-Azathioprine and 6-mercaptopurine offer no advantage over placebo for induction of remission or clinical improvement in active Crohn's disease.
-Antimetaboilte therapy may allow patients to reduce steroid consumption.
-Adverse events were more common in patients receiving antimetabolites although differences with placebo were not statistically significant.
-Azathioprine therapy is inferior to infliximab for induction of steroid-free remission.
-However, the combination of azathioprine and infliximab was superior to infliximab alone for induction of steroid-free remission.
+Azathioprine and 6-mercaptopurine possibly offer a modest advantage over placebo for induction of remission or clinical improvement in active Crohn's disease.
+Antimetabolite therapy possibly allows patients to reduce steroid consumption.
+Adverse events are possibly more common in patients receiving antimetabolites compared to those receiving placebo.
+Azathioprine therapy is probably inferior to infliximab for induction of steroid-free remission.
+However, the combination of azathioprine and infliximab is probably superior to infliximab alone for induction of steroid-free remission.

 The results from controlled clinical trials investigating the efficacy of azathioprine and 6-mercaptopurine for the treatment of active Crohn's disease have been conflicting and controversial.
 An updated meta-analysis was performed to assess the effectiveness of these drugs for the induction of remission in active Crohn's disease.

 The primary objective was to determine the efficacy and safety of azathioprine and 6-mercaptopurine for induction of remission in active Crohn's disease.

 We searched MEDLINE, EMBASE and the Cochrane Library from inception to 30 October 2015.
 Review articles and conference proceedings were also searched to identify additional studies.

 Randomized controlled trials (RCTs) of oral azathioprine or 6-mercaptopurine compared to placebo or active therapy involving adult patients with active Crohn's disease were selected for inclusion.